BruderJo/subhunter/README.md

 You are captain of the CMM2, a glorious destroyer.
 Your orders: Hunt and destroy alle enemy submarines

+you control the destroyer ship with your curoser keys (left/right) A water bomb is dropped with <SPC>
+ The submarines will fire torpedos.
+Avoid being hit.

 This is a static screen, single player game.

 I am currently devoloping the code, game design and graphics while waiting for my Colour Maximite 2.